JS12540/budget-guard/README.md

 ## Platforms

-Works on **macOS, Linux, and Windows** — hook scripts are plain Node.js with no native dependencies or shell-specific syntax.
+Works on **macOS, Linux, and Windows** — all hook scripts are plain Node.js with no native dependencies or shell-specific syntax.

 | Platform | Status | Notes |
 |---|---|---|